List of Tiny Toon Adventures episodes

 Tiny Toon Adventures is an American animated television series created by Warner Bros.
 Animation and Amblin Entertainment.
 It aired for three seasons between 1990 and 1992, accounting for a total of 98 episodes.
 Most episodes are either divided into three seven-minute segments with wraparounds before each segment, or a single segment of approximately 22 minutes; eight episodes use a "two shorts" format.
 Besides the 98 episodes, two specials aired: "Tiny Toons Spring Break" and "Tiny Toons' Night Ghoulery".
-A direct-to-video release, the 79 minute Tiny Toon Adventures: How I Spent My Vacation also aired in four parts as part of the show's episode package.
+A direct-to-video release, the 79-minute Tiny Toon Adventures: How I Spent My Vacation, was released on March 17, 1992, serving as the series finale in production order.